ArduPilot/ArduRemoteID/README.md

 DroneCAN parameter tools such as the DroneCAN GUI tool or MissionPlanner CAN tool.

+The default SSID is RID_xxxxxxxx where xxxxxxxx is the factory WiFi MAC address of the board.
+The default password is ArduRemoteID.

 The web server has a secure firmware update mechanism which will only allow a properly signed firmware with a signature corresponding to one of the 5 public keys in the parameters.
 If no public keys are set then